krupapanchal/TaskManagement/README.md

 ### 2. Import the Database

-Download the `.bak` file from the repository (or provided link) and restore it into your SQL Server.
+Copy the .bak file located at DbBackup/TaskMgt.bak from the project folder, and restore it into your SQL Server using SQL Server Management Studio (SSMS).

 **Steps to Restore:**
 - Open **SQL Server Management Studio (SSMS)**.